 Track wheel and conveyor roll bearings employ a very thick outer race that acts as the wheel part of the bearing.
 This prevents the "wheel" from deforming under the relatively heavy loads it experiences.
 Track wheel bearings differ from conveyor roll bearings in that they have one or two outside flanges designed to follow the edge of a rail.

 This type of bearing accommodates light radial loads while allowing rotation and free axial movement.
 Some versions are used in stamping presses to precisely align the top and bottom dies.
-Other applications use this type of bearing to allow one part of a machine to slide while maintaining alignment on two axis.
+Other applications use this type of bearing to allow one part of a machine to slide while maintaining alignment on two axes.

 Very High Temperature Bearings

 With rollers made from a tough, heat resistant tool steel, this type of bearing is capable of withstanding very high temperatures, some up to 1200 degrees Fahrenheit.
-Operation is either intermittent or of a short duration as there are no suitable lubricants available for such high temperatures.
+Operation is either intermittent or of short duration as there are no suitable lubricants available for such high temperatures.
 For much lower temperatures, up to 400 deg.
 F, special heat treating processes and various stainless steel alloys are used.

 Eccentric Outer Race Bearing